TheGITofTeo997/BIGTREETECH-SKR-mini-E3/README.md

 - [Silicone Bed Spacers](https://www.amazon.it/gp/product/B092V92JKS/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1):
 Make a new bed tramming cycle after installing these ones, and then do the Z Probe Wizard again.
 - [CR-Touch](https://www.amazon.it/gp/product/B097LD78NT/ref=ppx_yo_dt_b_asin_title_o03_s01?ie=UTF8&psc=1):
 Installed on the default left side.
 The Probe offset have been defined accordingly to the hardware changes mentioned above.
 I left the Z Probe to a known 0, so before you start printing it is **required** to run the Z Probe Wizard (bed tramming is **suggested** before this).
-If you are too lazy to do the Z probe wizard, I will share my Z offset with this setup, which is **-0,465ish**.
-However it is **strongly** not advised to use the same offset as me without having done the wizard before.

 `
 #define NOZZLE_TO_PROBE_OFFSET { -47, -2, 0 }